carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 ---------------

-Target features control how code is generated to support certain features.
+Target features control how code is generated to support certain processor specific features.
 Not all target features are supported by all processors.
 The runtime must ensure that the features supported by the device used to execute the code match the features enabled when generating the code.
 A mismatch of features may result in incorrect execution, or a reduction in performance.

+The target features supported by each processor, and the default value used if not specified explicitly, is listed in :ref:`amdgpu-processor-table`.

 Use the ``clang -m[no-]<TargetFeature>`` option to specify the AMD GPU target features.